ScionFL: Efficient and Robust Secure Quantized Aggregation: Related Work Background Information

 \subsection{Additional Compression Techniques}

 In this work, we focus on quantization as a means to reduce bandwidth.
 We nevertheless briefly overview some additional techniques considered for~FL gradient compression.

-\tsparagraph{Sparsification} Some works consider sparsifying the gradients~(e.g., \cite{sigcomm:Fei0SCS21,NIPS:SCJ18,emnlp:AjiH17,ARXIV:KonecnyMYRSB16}).
-Quantization is mostly orthogonal to such techniques as it can be applied to the sparsified gradients.
-Namely, sparsification is designed to reduce the number of entries, whereas quantization reduces the number of bits used to represent each entry.
+\myparatight{Sparsification} Some works like~\cite{sigcomm:Fei0SCS21,NIPS:SCJ18,emnlp:AjiH17,ARXIV:KonecnyMYRSB16} consider sparsifying the gradients.
+Quantization can also be applied to these sparsified gradients as it reduces the number of bits used per entry, while sparsification reduces the number of entries.

-\tsparagraph{Client-side Memory-based Techniques} Some compression techniques, including~Top-$k$~\cite{NIPS:SCJ18} and~sketching~\cite{nips:IvkinRUBSA19}, rely on client-side memory and error-feedback~\cite{interspeech:SeideFDLY14,nips:AlistarhH0KKR18,nips:RichtarikSF21,ARXIV:BHRS20} to ensure convergence.
+\myparatight{Client-side Memory-based Techniques} Some compression techniques, including~Top-$k$~\cite{NIPS:SCJ18} and~sketching~\cite{nips:IvkinRUBSA19}, rely on client-side memory and error-feedback~\cite{interspeech:SeideFDLY14,nips:AlistarhH0KKR18,nips:RichtarikSF21,ARXIV:BHRS20} to ensure convergence.
 We consider the cross-device~FL setup where clients are stateless~(e.g., a client may appear only once during a training procedure).
 Therefore, client-side-memory-based techniques are mostly designed for the cross-silo~FL setup and are less applicable to cross-device~FL.

-\tsparagraph{Entropy Encodings} Some techniques use entropy encoding such as arithmetic encoding and~Huffman encoding~(e.g., \cite{ICML:SureshYKM17,icml:VargaftikBPMBM22,nips:AlistarhH0KKR18}).
-While such techniques are appealing in their bandwidth-to-accuracy trade-offs, it is unclear how to allow for an efficient secure aggregation with such techniques as gradients must be decoded before being averaged.
+\myparatight{Entropy Encodings} Some techniques use entropy encoding such as arithmetic encoding and~Huffman encoding~(e.g., \cite{ICML:SureshYKM17,icml:VargaftikBPMBM22,nips:AlistarhH0KKR18}).
+While such techniques are appealing in their bandwidth-to-accuracy trade-offs, it is unclear how to allow for an efficient secure aggregation as gradients must be decoded before being averaged.
 Also, such techniques usually incur a higher computational overhead at the clients than fixed-length representations.

-Finally, an additional review of current state-of-the-art gradient compression techniques and some open challenges can be found in~\cite{ftml:KairouzMABBBBCC21,ARXIV:KonecnyMYRSB16,ARXIV:Wangetal}.
+An additional review of current state-of-the-art gradient compression techniques and some open challenges can be found in~\cite{ftml:KairouzMABBBBCC21,ARXIV:KonecnyMYRSB16,ARXIV:Wangetal}.